navatharaagi/AWS-Developer-Tools/README.md

 - If we add a new file “newfeature.txt" in “new_feature” branch & do git add & commit.
 AND add a new file “master.txt" in “master” branch & do git add & commit.
 - If we check, new_feature branch—>ls—> newfeature.txt
   AND master branch—>ls—>master.txt
--Now merge the changes being in master branch, then if we do ls, we can see  newfeature.txt,master.txt files. so we can delete new_feature branch now.
+- Now merge the changes being in master branch, then if we do ls, we can see  newfeature.txt,master.txt files. so we can delete new_feature branch now.